ikartik00/Digital-Certificate-Issuance-for-Online-Courses/README.md

 ## Future certificates certificate
 - Integration with IPFS or decentralized storage for certificate document
 - Adding metadata such a grade descompletion dates.
-- User-friendly front-end for certificate issuance and verification
+- User-friendly front-end for cetificate issuance and verification
 - Support for batch issuance of certificate
 - Role-based access control for multiple issue